-you already have the most important starter piece you need: Your smartphone.
+For the simplest forms of VR, you already have the starter piece of tech necessary: a smartphone.
 If your smartphone is fairly new (say, manufactured in the last couple years,) you’ve already got the main driving force behind your VR experience.
 All you need is basic headgear and you’ll be set to go!
 The best part about enjoying today’s immersion is that it’s pretty affordable.
 You don’t have to break the bank anymore to give it a shot.
 Sure, there are a few exceptions and we’ll talk about those a little further down but you can easily get up and running with beginner gear for under 50 bucks.
 As with any technology question, you can begin by contacting Geek Squad, either at your local Best Buy, by phone or online.
 Contact Geek Squad for assistance with your Mobile VR setup.

 These types of devices geared more toward you casual VR fans or those just looking to take it for a test spin.
 With these types of beginner gadgets, your smartphone provides much of the action.
 To get these to work, you grab whichever apps you’ll be playing around with, simply follow the instructions to sit your smartphone into the housing among the lenses and partake.

 You have two different types of gadgets at this level.
 First, you have a fairly simple viewer.
 These types of things tend to be made fairly simply and don’t have much to them.
 Take the Insignia Virtual Reality Viewer, for instance.
 It looks pretty simple on the surface.
 Made of mainly foam, cardboard and the attached lenses, you just download whatever apps you’d like to experience from your appropriate app store, slot your smartphone in and enjoy!
 Since this is a viewer style device, you’ll have to hold onto it the whole time.